Taste and see that the Lord is good; blessed is the one who takes refuge in him.

 David recognized he needed to fully trust in his Lord for his safekeeping.

 Sometimes we, too, prioritize taking care of our physical needs and asking other people for protection when we should rely on God for help.

 David pretended to be insane.
 He dribbled on his long beard, the symbol and pride of manhood.
 No doubt the men of Achish stepped away at this sight.
 In the ancient Far East, madness was a sign of being possessed by a god.
 People did not want to associate with a madman.
-He would be allowed to live, but would be excluded from society.
+He would be allowed to live, but excluded from society.

 Sure enough, King Achish shunned his greatest foe.
 He threw David out of his court.
 Faking madness saved David’s life.

 Yet, David gave credit for his escape to God.
 He acknowledged God got him out of the mess, not his quick thinking.

 God kept David safe even though David relied on some holy bread, a fallen giant’s sword, and an enemy king.